 Details of transfers to third country

-The existence of each of data subject’s rights
+The existence of each of the data subject’s rights

 Individuals (data subjects) are provided (GDPR 2016/679 Arts 12-22, DPA 2018 s.
 56.57, 89-95) with the following rights to (summary):

-- Information as to how the subject’s data was collected but not from the subject him or her self
+Information as to how the subject’s data was collected but not from the subject himself or herself

 Automated decision-making, profiling decisions

 FASTCOM BROADBAND LTD does not engage in specific automated decision-making beyond electronic diary reminders currently.

 Personal data is only retained as long as it is needed or to fulfil a legal obligation